kruchkamgar/React-prototypes-starter-demo-/README.md

 - Organize code into components instead of large html files
 - Add simple interactivity using state and conditions embedded within React components

-# Retrospective:
+## Retrospective:
-shows well, when to leave Flexbox for CSS grid
+Shows well, when to leave Flexbox for CSS Grid.

+### Problems with Flexbox not experienced with Grid—

   Responsive
-  - (Must specify Hiding items (height/width and overflow property in flex box)
+  - Must specify items to hide (height/width and overflow property in flex box)
   - Easier margin specification
   - alignment across sections (header and body elements)